systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 However, I decided to keep the CI/CD pipeline in a separate repository to
     decouple the application from the specific CI/CD implementation I was using.
 Since the application is just a template, the application could be re-deployed
-    for a variety production environments, each with their own configuration and CI/CD requirements.
+    for a variety of production environments, each with their own configuration and CI/CD requirements.

 This separation proved to be beneficial as both the application and CI/CD